Ballycumber: Sports

 Ballycumber GAA pitch is located 2 mi outside of the village with an adjoining community centre.
 Ballycumber have many titles to their name.
 Their colours are blue and saffron.
 There is a senior team, consisting of just Ballycumber players.
 However, the minor, Under-21, U-16, U-14, U-10 and U-8's team are joined with Tubber GAA to form Ballycumber/Tubber.

 Brosna Gaels is the local hurling team, made up of the parish of Leamonaghan, which includes Ballycumber, Doon and Pullough with permission players from Tubber.
 Brosna Gaels field teams at all levels from Senior to Under-6.
 They gained senior status following a 2009 Intermediate Championship win.

 Ballycumber also have an association football team, Ballycumber Rovers, which has won county cups and other titles.

 Ballycumber in literature

-The name of Ballycumber is defined in a jocular manner by writer Douglas Adams in The Meaning of Liff, as "BALLYCUMBER: (n) One of the six half-read books lying somewhere in your bed.".
+The name of Ballycumber is defined in a jocular manner by writer Douglas Adams in The Meaning of Liff, as "BALLYCUMBER: (n) One of the six half-read books lying somewhere in your bed."
+For this reason, the bookcrossing.com mascot and symbol is named "Ballycumber".

-The mascot / symbol of BookCrossing was named after this phenomenon, it consists of a little yellow running book.
-Travelling books which are registered on Bookcrossing.com prominently display Ballycumber labels, currently (2024) over 14.3 million books travelling through 132 countries.
-Thus the name and symbol of Ballycumber has become an ambassador for literacy and random acts of kindness.